-Figure 91.
-Writing Data to the ADE7753 via the Serial Interface
+Figure 82.
+Writing Data to the ADE7763 via the Serial Interface

-The serial interface of the ADE7753 is made up of four signals: SCLK, DIN, DOUT, and \overline{CS} .
+The serial interface of the ADE7763 is made up of four signals: SCLK, DIN, DOUT, and $\overline{CS}$ .
 The serial clock for a data transfer is applied at the SCLK logic input.
-This logic input has a Schmitt-trigger input structure that allows slow rising (and falling) clock edges to be used.
+This logic input has a Schmitttrigger input structure that allows slow rising and falling clock edges to be used.
 All data transfer operations are synchronized to the serial clock.
-Data is shifted into the ADE7753 at the DIN logic input on the falling edge of SCLK.
-Data is shifted out of the ADE7753 at the DOUT logic output on a rising edge of SCLK.
-The CS logic input is the chip-select input.
+Data is shifted into the ADE7763 at the DIN logic input upon the falling edge of SCLK.
+Data is shifted out of the ADE7763 at the DOUT logic output upon a rising edge of SCLK.
+The $\overline{CS}$ logic input is the chip-select input.
 This input is used when multiple devices share the serial bus.
-A falling edge on \overline{CS} also resets the serial interface and places the ADE7753 into communications mode.
-The CS input should be driven low for the entire data transfer operation.
-Bringing CS high during a data transfer operation aborts the transfer and places the serial bus in a high impedance state.
-The CS logic input can be tied low if the ADE7753 is the only device on the serial bus.
-However, with \overline{CS} tied low, all initiated data transfer operations must be fully completed, i.e., the LSB of each register must be transferred because there is no other way of bringing the ADE7753 back into communications mode without resetting the entire device by using RESET.
+A falling edge upon $\overline{\text{CS}}$ also resets the serial interface and places the ADE7763 into communication mode.
+The $\overline{CS}$ input should be driven low for the entire data transfer operation.
+Bringing $\overline{\text{CS}}$ high during a data transfer operation aborts the transfer and places the serial bus in a high impedance state.
+The $\overline{CS}$ logic input can be tied low if the ADE7763 is the only device on the serial bus.
+However, with CS tied low, all initiated data transfer operations must be fully completed, i.e., the LSB of each register must be transferred because there is no other way to bring the ADE7763 into communication mode without resetting the entire device using RESET.

-ADE7753 Serial Write Operation
+ADE7763 Serial Write Operation

 The serial write sequence takes place as follows.
-With the ADE7753 in communications mode (i.e., the CS input logic low), a write to the communications register first takes place.
+With the ADE7763 in communication mode (i.e., the $\overline{\text{CS}}$ input logic low), first a write to the communication register occurs.
 The MSB of this byte transfer is a 1, indicating that the data transfer operation is a write.
 The LSBs of this byte contain the address of the register to be written to.
-The ADE7753 starts shifting in the register data on the next falling edge of SCLK.
-All remaining bits of register data are shifted in on the falling edge of subsequent SCLK pulses-see Figure 92.
-As explained earlier, the data write is initiated by a write to the communications register followed by the data.
-During a data write operation to the ADE7753, data is transferred to all on-chip registers one byte at a time.
-After a byte is transferred into the serial port, there is a finite time before it is transferred to one of the ADE7753 on-chip registers.
+The ADE7763 starts shifting in the register data upon the next falling edge of SCLK.
+All remaining bits of register data are shifted in upon the falling edge of subsequent SCLK pulses-see Figure 83.
+As explained earlier, the data write is initiated by a write to the communication register followed by the data.
+During a data write operation, data is transferred to all on-chip registers one byte at a time.
+After a byte is transferred into the serial port, there is a finite time before it is transferred to one of the ADE7763 on-chip registers.
 Although another byte transfer to the serial port can start while the previous byte is being transferred to an on-chip register, this second byte transfer should not finish until at least 4 μs after the end of the previous byte transfer.
-This functionality is expressed in the timing specification t_6 -see Figure 92.
-If a write operation is aborted during a byte transfer (\overline{CS} brought high), then that byte cannot be written to the destination register.
+This functionality is expressed in the timing specification t6-see Figure 83.
+If a write operation is aborted during a byte transfer ( $\overline{CS}$ is brought high), then that byte cannot be written to the destination register.